igrishaev/virtuoso/README.md

 executor.
 The next chunk won't start until the current one is complete.
 The leading `n` parameter determines the chunk size.
-While working with HTTP calls, that's ok to pass 512 or something similar (unless you have a custom `ulimit` value set).
+While working with HTTP calls, that's ok to pass 512 or something similar (unless you have a custom `ulimit` alue set).
 The function returns a lazy sequence of `deref`-ed values.

 ~~~clojure
 (def -result